 In terms of the variation in rates of engagement by race and class, the Current Population Survey data for Chicago mirrors broader trends.
-Across most measures, Black and Latinx people have lower volunteering and civic engagement rates than white people; moreover, those with lower educational attainment and less income tend to have lower rates of volunteering and civic engagement than those with higher educational attainment and more income.10 from almost 27 percent to almost 31 percent and is contrary to what we would have expected to happen based on research that shows that volunteering rates have remained relatively stable since the 2000s except for recession-related dips.
+Across most measures, Black and Latinx people have lower volunteering and civic engagement rates than white people; moreover, those with lower educational attainment and less income tend to have lower rates of volunteering and civic engagement than those with higher educational attainment and more income.

+There are some interesting changes over time.
+First, between 2009 and 2019, volunteering rates in Chicago declined from 26.7 percent to 21.9 percent.
+This drop diverged from patterns of volunteering rates across the U.S. which increased from almost 27 percent to almost 31 percent and is contrary to what we would have expected to happen based on research that shows that volunteering rates have remained relatively stable since the 2000s except for recession-related dips.
 11 Accordingly, rather than decline, we would have expected that by the 2010s volunteering rates would have rebounded to pre-recession levels in Chicago, as they did in the U.S. overall.
 In addition, while volunteering rates declined overall, they increased for whites, Latinxs, and Millennials.
 The growth in volunteering rates for Latinxs and Millennials grew 7 and 3 times faster, respectively, than the growth in white volunteering rates.
 Public meeting attendance rates increased most among Latinxs and those with some college.